michellebcurran/School_District_Analysis/README.md

 ## Challenge Overview - Overview of School District Analysis
 The purpose of the school district analysis is to examine how excluding Thomas High School ninth-grade students' math and reading grades from the school district analysis changes the prior analysis with academically dishonest grades.
   * The analysis was performed through the following deliverables:
-1. Replace ninth-grade reading and math scores
+1. Replace ninth-grade reading and math scores.
 2. Repeat the school district analysis:
  - a.
 Dataframe of all schools' student's ID, name, gender, grade, school name,reading score, math score, and type (district/charter), size and budget of student's school.
  - b.
 First dataframe calculated the totals of all 15 school's number of students, budget, average math and reading scores, as well as the percentages of all the students passing math, reading, and both in the schools.
 The second dataframe contained the data of each of the 15 school's total number of schools, students, budget, average math and reading scores, as well as the percentages of students passing math, reading, and both.